 Mountain laurel shrubs are eastern North American natives with beautiful, unique, cup-shaped flowers that bloom in the spring and summer in shades of white to pink.
-They are usually used as landscape plants, and can often be seen blooming in dappled shade under trees and taller shrubs.
-But can you grow mountain laurel in a pot?
+They are usually used as landscape plants and can often be seen blooming in dappled shade under trees and taller shrubs.
+Can you grow mountain laurel in a pot though?
 Keep reading to learn more about caring for mountain laurel in containers.

 How to Grow a Potted Mountain Laurel

-“Minuet” is one such variety, a very small shrub that reaches only 3 feet (0.9 m.) in height and breadth and produces pink flowers with a bright red ring through the middle.
-“Tinkerbell” is another excellent dwarf variety that grows to only 3 feet (0.9 m.) tall and wide, and produces vibrant pink flowers.
+“Minuet” is one such variety, a very small shrub that reaches only 3 feet (1 m.) in height and breadth and produces pink flowers with a bright red ring through the middle.
+“Tinkerbell” is another excellent dwarf variety that grows to only 3 feet (1 m.) tall and wide and produces vibrant pink flowers.

 These and other dwarf varieties are usually compact enough to live happily for years in large containers.